yogesh-hackx/DTMFDecoder/README.md

 # DTMFDecoder

-Python Program to decode live audio for DTMF signals Its not actually a decoder though.
+Python Program to decode live audio for DTMF signals.
+Its not actually a decoder though.
 It just listens to live audio and detects the DTMF signals.

 ## Requirements